vtinney/vtinney.github.io/_posts/Tidycensus.md

 ---
-title: 'Using Tidycensus package to extract ACS 5-year estimates for the whole US'
+title: 'Using Tidycensus package to extract ACS 5-year estimates'
-type: "posts"
-permalink: /posts/2022-02-22-Tidycensus
 date: 2022-02-22
+permalink: /posts/2022/02/Tidycensus/

 ---

-Insert markdown blog
+This is a sample blog post.